Cheereus/Literatures/README.md

 - [ ] **[Review]** Accuracy, robustness and scalability of dimensionality reduction methods for single-cell RNA-seq analysis

 ## Others

+- [ ] Identifying disease genes by integrating multiple data sources

+- [ ] Integrating network topology, gene expression data and GO annotation information for protein complex prediction

+- [ ] Limma powers differential expression analyses for RNA-sequencing and microarray studies

+- [ ] Prediction of Human Disease-Related Gene Clusters by Clustering Analysis

+- [ ] The emergent landscape of the mouse gut endoderm at single-cell resolution

+- [ ] The single-cell transcriptional landscape of mammalian organogenesis

 ## Review